leeseomin/VoidPlayer-releases/README.md

-# VoidPlayer-releases
+# Void Player-releases

-Void Player releases page
+### Public release repository for Void Player distribution artifacts.

+### Download the latest notarized DMG from the Releases page.